Select travel dates to see prices

 Highlights

-• Work hands-on with sick or injured African Penguins!
+• Work hands-on with sick or injured endangered African Penguins protecting the biggest colony of these beautiful birds in the world!

-• Observe how they will re-learn how to catch fish independently with a definite advantage, being made fit and fat by volunteers.
+• Observe how they will re-learn how to catch fish independently after being made fit and fat by the loving hands of volunteers.

-• Be part in the conservation of our penguins and help us to preserve our treasure!
+• Be part of the conservation efforts to protect our endangered penguins and help us to preserve our natural treasure!

-• Explore the local South Africa with fellow volunteers!
+• Explore local South African life and beautiful nature and wildlife in the area with fellow volunteers!

 Age 18+